dapplooker/dapplooker-sdk/README.md

 - After signing up, navigate to the [API keys](https://dapplooker.com/user/api) page.

   ![img.png](.assets/APIPage.png)
-- Click on `"+ API key"`.
+- Click on `+ API Key`.

   ![img.png](.assets/AddKey.png)
-- Provide a name for your API key and click on `"Generate"`.
+- Provide a name for your API key and click on `Generate Key`.

   ![img.png](.assets/generateKey.png)
 - Copy your API key for future use.